zlkca/django-angular/README.md

 ## Install and run

-Git pull the project and cd to djanto-angular folder.
+Use git to clone the project and cd to djanto-angular folder.

 Run `npm install` to install 3rd libraries.